Find It Locally

 UMass Extension and the Massachusetts Department of Agricultural Resources offer regular training on GAP/food safety principles and the requirements of the Food Safety Modernization Act.
 Training can help growers comply with regulatory and buyer requirements, develop food safety plans, identify and correct areas of weakness, and understand whether food safety inspections or third party audits are needed for their farm business.

+CISA has new produce safety worker training materials available in both English and Spanish that are up to date with all the basic FSMA produce safety requirements.
 CISA has also created a training video, available in both English and Spanish, that can be used to provide general produce safety training to your farm’s employees.
 This video is intended to clearly and simply communicate key training topics required under the FSMA Produce Safety Rule and to supplement training in any specific policies/procedures that are unique to your farm.
 Videos are also available to train employees in common sanitizing SOPs using bleach and SaniDate.
-As always, we welcome your input!
-Email us with your thoughts, questions, and/or food safety needs.
+Click here to view Farm Produce Safety Employee Training Videos.

 Try the Checklist for Managing Your Food Safety Liability, released by Farm Commons.
 This resource shares the 12 key steps farmers can take to help them understand the legal aspects of food safety.
 This highlights some of the many risks that exist, how to reduce the likelihood of these risks materializing, and how to recover in case they do materialize.